Jim Karvellas

 Jim Karvellas (August 24, 1935–January 1, 2007) was a veteran play-by-play sportscaster whose career on radio and television spanned more than 30 years.
-Known for his trademark calls of "Bulls-eye!" for big baskets and “This is Coz-MOES SOCK-errr!,” Karvellas was the voice of the NBA's Baltimore/Washington Bullets and New York Knicks as well as the NASL's New York Cosmos.
+Known for his trademark calls of "Bulls-eye!" for big baskets and "This is Coz-MOES SOCK-errr!," Karvellas was the voice of the NBA's Baltimore/Washington Bullets and New York Knicks as well as the NASL's New York Cosmos.
 "There was always an undercurrent of enthusiasm when he was on the air because he loved the game.
 And he had that deep resonant voice.
 You can be a great technician but you have to have that voice," said Frank Deford of Sports Illustrated and NPR.

 After his broadcast career, Karvellas co-founded the Celebrity Golf Association (CGA).
 In 1990, he partnered with NBC to host the first of many Celebrity Golf Championships.
 Many consider him a "founding father" of celebrity golf.

-Early History
+Early history

 A native of Chicago, Jim Karvellas was born Demetrie C. Karvellas to first-generation Greek Americans Christ and Anthy Karvellas.
 He grew up among a close-knit extended family residing in the Hyde Park neighborhood of Chicago near his father's grocery store.
 Jim was the oldest of three children, including a sister Becky (Theon) and brother Peter.

 At an early age, Karvellas practiced what would evolve into his signature play-by-play style.
 He spent a lot of time playing All Star Baseball, a common board game he would use to create an imaginary game.
 "When we were 14 or 15, we played what we called 'Spinner Baseball,' and Jim always did the commentary after we'd spun the dial," said a cousin, Larry Poullman of Chicago."
 Karvellas spent his high school years at St. John's Military Academy in Delafield, WI and later attended Northwestern University.

-Sports Casting Career
+Sportscasting career

 Karvellas' radio and TV broadcasting career spanned basketball, soccer, football, baseball, golf, and even NASCAR.
 In 2002, Karvellas reflected on the diversity of his career in the St. Petersburg Times: "As a sports announcer, you may be better at one or the other depending on your style.
 But doing all those sports made me more professional."
 He continued: "You learn how to open and close events, fill time during delays in auto races, so those were all really important in helping mold me as an announcer."